 We live in a world where anime shows are typically used as a medium to escape the harsh and cruel reality of adulthood.
-Although not all of us, there is a hidden desire among us to return to our golden days of binge-watching anime.
-The good news is that you can definitely relate to the best work-life anime you should watch because it frequently explores mature workplace themes and elements.
+The good news is that you can definitely relate to the best work-life anime of all time because they frequently explore mature workplace themes and elements.

 Whether you're a working adult or a student, these work-life anime shows will undoubtedly provide a slice of reality that narrates the joy and hardship of the transition.

-Wotakoi: Love is Hard for an Otaku is a work-life anime that focuses on the budding romance between the main characters, Narumi Momose and Hirotaka Nifuji, as well as its side characters, Taro Kabakura and the lovely Hanako Kayanagi.
+Wotakoi: Love Is Hard for Otaku is a work-life anime that focuses on the budding romance between the main characters, Narumi Momose and Hirotaka Nifuji, as well as its side characters, Taro Kabakura and the lovely Hanako Kayanagi.

 Takanashi must deal with a katana-wielding floor chief, an intimidating head chef, a sadistic sous chef, a waitress with a trauma against men, and a lazy manager after hiring Popura at Wagnaria, a family restaurant in Hokkaido.